greglinch/sourcelist/to-do-list.md

 * Q: store what emails have been sent to a user?
 	* Emails model?
 So we can track that?

+* Q: add new statuses if a Person has been updated or use existing flow?

+* Q: alternative setup
+	* sources/submitters can submit/view their entry only on the front-end
+	* journalists can only view `role='source'` in the admin for a model called `Sources` that mirrors `Person` but only shows certain fields (e.g. not status, etc)

+* Q: another alternative setup
+	* same as above, but when you editing + re-submit an entry, it gets a new id and override the old one; options for override
+		* make the other one inactive/unpublish
+		* delete the old one so only the new one exists

 # COMPLETED